Level Crossing Removal Project: 2022 election commitments

 In October 2022, the government committed to removing an extra four level crossings on the Ballarat line between Caroline Springs and Melton stations by 2028.
 Proposed removal methods for the level crossings at Exford Road and Coburns Road is by constructing a rail trench (since revised to a rail bridge) and lowering Melton station, while the roads will be elevated over tracks to get rid of the Hopkins Road and Ferris Road level crossings.
 Seven more crossing removals and two closures were announced in October 2022 for the Frankston line.
 These level crossings would be removed by 2029 and would make the line level crossing free for its entire length.
-Four stations will be rebuilt as part of the removals at Highett, Mordialloc, Aspendale and Seaford.
+Four stations will be rebuilt as part of the removals at Highett, Mordialloc, Aspendale, and Seaford.

 On 21 and 25 October 2022, the Andrews government announced an additional two level crossing removals for the Sunbury line and one on the Hurstbridge line.
 These crossings are located at Old Calder Highway and Watsons Road, Diggers Rest, and Ruthven St, Macleod.
 These crossings will be removed by 2026 via the construction of a road bridge for the Sunbury line removals and a rail bridge for the Hurstbridge line.
 At the conclusion of these removals, the Sunbury line will be fully level crossing free.

 The government announced an additional three removals and two closures on the Werribee line on 27 October 2022.
 Along with the four already removed on the Werribee line, these removals would make the line level crossing free by 2030, and allow for additional services and the construction of the Geelong Fast Rail project.
 The crossings at Hudsons Road, Spotswood, Maddox Road, Newport, and Maidstone Street, Altona.
 These crossings will be removed with a combination of rail over and road over, and will include a newly elevated Spotswood station.
 The crossings at Anderson Street, Yarraville, and Champion Road, Newport will be closed during the project.
 Pedestrian links will still remain with a plan to upgrade local roads to accommodate the closure of these crossings.

 Governance

 Middle Gorge station, opened as part of the Mernda rail extension in 2018.

 The Level Crossing Removal Authority (LXRA) was formed in May 2015 as an administrative office of the then-new Department of Economic Development, Jobs, Transport and Resources to deliver the project.

 Later, the LXRA led delivery of other rail projects, including extension of the South Morang line to Mernda, upgrades of the Hurstbridge and Cranbourne lines, as well as a rebuilt Frankston station.
 The authority also delivered a new stabling facility north of Wyndham Vale station and train storage at Kananook.

-The LXRA was abolished as an independent administrative office following the 2018 state election, and its functions were absorbed into the newly formed Major Transport Infrastructure Authority at the Department of Transport.
+The LXRA was abolished as an independent administrative office following the 2018 state election, with its functions absorbed into the newly formed Major Transport Infrastructure Authority at the Department of Transport.